huggingface/text-generation-inference/README.md

 ### Quantization

-You can also quantize the weights with bitsandbytes to reduce the VRAM requirement:
+You can also run pre-quantized weights (AWQ, GPTQ, Marlin) or on-the-fly quantize weights with bitsandbytes, EETQ, fp8, to reduce the VRAM requirement:

 ```shell
 text-generation-launcher --model-id mistralai/Mistral-7B-Instruct-v0.2 --quantize
 ```

 4bit quantization is available using the [NF4 and FP4 data types from bitsandbytes](https://arxiv.org/pdf/2305.14314.pdf).
 It can be enabled by providing `--quantize bitsandbytes-nf4` or `--quantize bitsandbytes-fp4` as a command line argument to `text-generation-launcher`.

+Read more about quantization in the [Quantization documentation](https://huggingface.co/docs/text-generation-inference/en/conceptual/quantization).

 ## Develop